AusARG/pipesnake/README.md

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

 For further information or help, don't hesitate to get in touch.
+Having trouble?
+[Open an issue](https://github.com/AusARG/pipesnake/issues) or try [contacting us directly](mailto:ian.brennan@anu.edu.au).

 &nbsp;
 &nbsp;

-## Citations
+## Citation

+If you use *pipesnake*, please consider citing it and its depenedencies.

+> *pipesnake: Generalized software for the assembly and analysis of phylogenomic datasets from conserved genomic loci*
+>
+> Name1, Name2, Name3
+>
+> A journal.
+Maybe bioRxiv.

 <!-- TODO nf-core: Add citation for pipeline after first release.
 Uncomment lines below and update Zenodo doi and badge at the top of this file. -->
 <!-- If you use  ausarg/pipesnake for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) -->